artsy/artsy.github.io/source/_posts/2014-09-05-we-open-sourced-our-isomorphic-javascript-website.markdown

 ![Ocotcat](/images/2014-09-05-we-open-sourced-our-isomorphic-javascript-website/octocat.jpg)

-Even though Force isn't a library that can be leveraged by the community at large, we're hoping it serves as a nice reference for how we structure some of our apps.
-Unless there's something sensitive like licensed fonts, or API keys/secrets checked into the repo there's no reason we need to privatize our code.
-We'll even open source Artsy app-specific modules like [these backbone mixins](https://github.com/artsy/artsy-backbone-mixins) [this Artsy API authentication library](https://github.com/artsy/artsy-passport), or [this module](https://github.com/artsy/backbone-cache-sync) we use to cache server-side Backbone requests.
+Even though Force isn't a library, we have opensoured many of its componets and libraries.
+Before open sourcing Force, we open sourced app-specific modules such as [these backbone mixins](https://github.com/artsy/artsy-backbone-mixins) [this Artsy API authentication library](https://github.com/artsy/artsy-passport), or [this module](https://github.com/artsy/backbone-cache-sync) we use to cache server-side Backbone requests.

-To make Force open source we needed to privatize our configuration defaults so as to not expose sensitive keys/secrets it in our public repo.
-To do this we wrote a .env file and uploaded it as a private gist that gets downloaded when setting up.
+Opensourcing Force was pretty straighforward but we needed to make our sensitive keys/secrets private while not complicating development.
+To do this we wrote a .env file and uploaded it as a private gist that gets downloaded when setting up the app.
 We wanted to spread this open-source-by-default culture so we decided to update Ezel's configuration to be able to use a .env file in this way as well.
-This makes it easy to privatize your sensitive config data and allow the rest of your app code to be open source.
+This makes it easy keep your sensitive configuration data private while allowing the rest of your app code to be open source.
 You can read more about this in Ezel's [Build Scripts & Configuration docs](https://github.com/artsy/ezel#build-scripts--configuration).

 ## Spreading The Love

+Force serves as an example of how we structured a large [Ezel](http://ezeljs.com) project and contains the full commit history of its construction.
+Unfortunately, due to image licensing issues, we cannot open up the Artsy API and therefore this repository can't serve as a runnable clone of our website.
+However, we will continue to merge our production code into it.
+If you have any questions feel free to hit us up on twitter: [@craigspaeth](https://twitter.com/craigspaeth), [@dzucconi](https://twitter.com/dzucconi), [@zamiang](https://twitter.com/zamiang).

 We're excited to continue pushing open source at Artsy.
 For more exciting open source projects take a look at [our Github profile](https://github.com/artsy).